Moxiecraft/moxiecraft_dungeons/README.md

 ## Loot Tables

-In general, dungeons should carry their own loot_tables, however moxiecraft dungeons has shared loot between dungeons.
+In general, dungeons should carry their own loot_tables, however moxiecraft dungeons have shared loot between dungeons.
 This loot as accessible via:

 ```